Child Tax Benefit

 Included with the CCTB is the National Child Benefit Supplement, providing a tax-free monthly payment for low income families with children, to help with the cost of raising children.
 The benefit is made on behalf of a child, to the parent, or primary caregiver, who primarily fulfills the responsibility for the child's care and upbringing.
 The benefit is determined by Canada Revenue Agency based on the previous year's income tax return, and that the benefit year runs from July-June inclusive.

-The OCB is a non-taxable amount paid to help low-to moderate-income families provide for their children.
+The Ontario Child Benefit, OCB is a non-taxable amount paid to help low-to moderate-income families provide for their children.
 OCB payments are delivered with the CCTB in a single monthly payment.
-Under the OCB, you may be eligible to receive month payments for each child under 18 years of age.
+Under the OCB, you may be eligible to receive monthly payments for each child under 18 years of age.
 If your adjusted family net income is above $20,000, you may receive a partial benefit.

 The OCB is funded by the Province of Ontario, the CRA administers the program for Ontario.
 For more information, go to the Ministry of Children and Youth Services Web site or call 1-866-821-7770.
 For teletypewriter service (TTY), call 1-800-387-5559.
 For specific payment information, call 1-800-387-1193 or for TTY, call 1-800-665-0354.

 The Children's Special Allowances (CSA), is a monthly payment for children under age 18 who are under the care of an agency.